mskarbek/ansible-nsupdate/README.md

 # ansible-nsupdate
 Like [nsupdate(8)](http://linux.die.net/man/8/nsupdate) ansible-nsupdate is used to submit Dynamic DNS Update requests.
+Used with the recent versions of BIND and Knot DNS servers.

 ### Requirements
   * [dnspython](http://www.dnspython.org/) - implemented with 1.12.0, it's possible that earlier versions may work
-  * enabled and properly configured secure updates in DNS server

 ### TODO
-  * implement remaining of the record types
   * implement proper error handling

 #### Pros
-  * works (most of the time)
+  * works

 #### Cons
-  * crappy implementation
+  * crappy implementation - don't expect any input validation
   * only basic error handling

 ## Options